kub-berlin/kub-template/README.md

         same name.
 Then add a category module to the article in the `main-bottom` position.
 Use the default settings for that module, i.e. do not display anything other than the title.
+-   shortcuts
+    -   Another menu should go to the `top` position.
+    -   It should have exactly 6 entries.
+    -   Each entry should have a link image and all images should have the same size.
 -   article
     -   In the global article settings, disable showing category, creation date, author and icons.